NicoleBarra/GithubWorkshopCodeit/README.md

 3. Add your hometown to `locations.txt`.
 4. Commit your changes and make a pull request.
 5. Ask someone else to comment on your pull request.
-6. Wait for the workshop organizer to approve your pull request.
+6. Merge your pull request.
 7. Refresh the map!

 ## Technologies used in this project